vacp2p/rfc-index/vac/raw/eth-demls.md

 ## Consideration to secure 1-to-1 channels

-There exist situations where users need to set one-to-one communication channels in a secure way.
+There are situations where users need to set one-to-one communication channels in a secure way.
 One of these situations is when a user A wants to add a new user B to an existing group.
 In such situations communications between users MUST be done following